tomy0000000/docs/docs/developing/dev-logistic/kickstart-github.md

 ## GitHub Settings

+### General > Default branch

+Change to `develop` if using GitHub Flow or GitFlow.
+Otherwise, leave `main` as default.

 ### General > Features

-- [ ] `Wikis`: Ues as minimal documentation if project needs one.
+- `Wikis`: Ues as minimal documentation if project needs one.
 Consider a dedicated site if project needs more than a few pages.
-- [ ] `Issues`: Disable only if project is not open source.
+- `Issues`: Disable only if project is not open source.
-- [ ] `Sponsorships`: Enable if project is offered more or less as a product/service.
+- `Sponsorships`: Enable if project is offered more or less as a product/service.
 Use the template from [here](https://github.com/tomy0000000/github/blob/main/.github/FUNDING.yml)
-- [ ] `Discussions`: Always enable.
+- `Discussions`: Always enable.
 Use as a forum for users to ask questions and share ideas, and making announcements.
-- [ ] `Projects`: Always disable.
+- `Projects`: Always disable.
 Use alternatives.

 ### General > Pull Requests

+- [x] `Allow merge commits`
+  - `Pull request title and description`
+- [x] `Allow squash merging`
-Checks only `Allow merge commits`, and `Pull request title and description` as Default commit message.
+  - `Pull request title and description`

-This is an idea from [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/#incorporating-a-finished-feature-on-develop).
+- [x] `Allow rebase merging`

+By default, all pull requests should be merged with merge commits.
 The main benefit is that you can easily identify which branch a commit came from, and it's easier to revert a feature.
+An idea from [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/#incorporating-a-finished-feature-on-develop).

+For CI changes, create a new branch and push commits there for testing.
+Once it's ready, merge it with squash merge to keep the history clean.

+For dependency updates, such as Dependabot PRs and pre-commit CI PRs, use rebase merge to keep the history clean.

 Also checks the following:

-- [ ] `Always suggest updating pull request branches`
+- `Always suggest updating pull request branches`
-- [ ] `Allow auto-merge`
+- `Allow auto-merge`
-- [ ] `Automatically delete head branches`
+- `Automatically delete head branches`

 Because they are useful, and does not yield any downsides so far.